dagozilla/encyclopedia/the-shell/README.md

 - Your device probably shipped with one installed, or you can install one fairly easily.

 ## Course
-The shell course from [The Missing Semester of Your CS Education](https://missing.csail.mit.edu/2020/course-shell/) (a class from MIT) provide a good explanation about the usage of the shell and provides some exercises for it.
+The shell course from [The Missing Semester of Your CS Education](https://missing.csail.mit.edu/2020/course-shell/) (a class from **MIT**) provides good explanations about the usage of the shell and some exercises for it.

 ## References
 1. ["Course overview + the shell"](https://missing.csail.mit.edu/2020/course-shell/). *The Missing Semester of Your CS Education*.
 Retrieved 24 April 2021.